-I know people say change is good, but it doesn’t mean I have to like it.
+I know people say change is good, patient but it doesn’t mean I have to like it.

 One thing I love about the Pfister is early mornings in the café.
 There’s a perfect rhythm to the staff, the guests, the light, the breakfasts and the coffee.